 the overall group of wines are tolerated.
 Each taster is encouraged

-to write down comments about each wine's Appearance, Aroma, and Flavor.
+to write comments about each wine's Appearance, Aroma, and Flavor on our form.

 We then individually rank the wines